syncfusion-content/xamarin-docs/Xamarin/Barcode/Getting-Started.md

 **Method 1: Adding SfBarcode reference from nuget.org**

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion<sup>&reg;</sup> Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add SfBarcode to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfBarCode](https://www.nuget.org/packages/Syncfusion.Xamarin.SfBarCode), and then install it.

 ![Adding SfBarcode reference from nuget](Getting-Started_images/getting-started/Adding SfBarcode reference.png)